tesselode/tactile/readme.md

 Axes can be accessed using the following variables:

-- `axis.value` is the current value of the axis (from -1 to 1).
+- `axis.rawValue` is the current value of the axis (from -1 to 1).
+- `axis.value` is the current value of the axis with deadzone taken into account.

 ### Axis Pairs

 `axisPair = input.addAxisPair(xAxis, yAxis)`

 Adds an axis pair that holds the values of two axes in the variables x and y.
-The vector(x, y) will be normalized if its length is more than 1.
+The vector (x, y) will be normalized if its length is more than 1.
 This is good for any game that allows the player to move in more than 4 directions, as it makes sure that the player will not move faster diagonally than in a cardinal direction.

 - `xAxis` is the axis that will provide the x value.
 - `yAxis` is the axis that will provide the y value.